akhealth/DevSecOpsMvp/Communication.md

 # DevOps Communication Plan
 DevOps is a new practice for DHSS.
+The goal of the practice is to improve change management and remove delivery walls between the development, operations and security domains.
+Ideally, the delivery processes ensure that all domain stakeholders requirements are met as part of the process and, as a result, delivery speed _and quality_ of change to our customers and end-users increases.  _If quality is not good, delivery speed **will not** increase._

+Adopting this practice requires us to identify a communication plan that supports improving our DevOps and agile practices and addressing requirements that arise from the development, operations and security domain organizations at DHSS.
+The communication plan should address:
+* Regular/standing communication needs and methods
+* Security and operations participation expectations
+* DevOps education resources
+* Opportunities within each of the development, operations and security domains to improve how we do business by unblocking traditionally long and sticky processes

-Adopting this practice requires us to identify a communication plan.
-The communication plan should address any regular/ongoing communication needs and methods.
-This communication plan will also include known blocking-issue topics for Development, Operations and Security units at DHSS to address and resolve.
-These topics can be further detailed and addressed as they become relevant in the work through the product team's backlog management tool.
+These communication plan topics can and should be refined and addressed as they become relevant in the work through the product team's backlog management tool.

 ## Regular/standing Communications
 There are several standing communication methods to use for both planning and executing work, including: